 *The credibility, professionalism, and roles of the HR department

-2009-present: Elaine started her current position with the School of Labor and Employment Relations at the Pennsylvania State University, headed by Professor Paul Clark.
-She is currently Associate Director of the School, Graduate Program Director, and Director of the Center for International Human Resource Studies.
-She is also responsible for running International HRM classes on undergraduate, graduate, and professional Masters programs both in residence and online.
-She is also involved in conducting various research projects and writing for academic and practitioner publications.
-Elaine founded the Center of International Human Resource Studies in 2013, since when she has organized regular biennial Global Conferences on International Human Resource Management.
+2009-present: Elaine started her current position with the School of Labor and Employment Relations at the Pennsylvania State University.
+She advanced to becoming Director of the School in 2021 and is Director of the Center for International Human Resource Studies.
+She primarily runs International HRM courses in undergraduate, graduate, and professional master’s programs both in residence and online.
+She is involved in conducting various research projects and writing for academic and practitioner publications.
+Elaine founded the Center of International Human Resource Studies in 2013, organizing regular biennial Global Conferences on International Human Resource Management.

 2006-2009: Elaine took up her position as Assistant Professor at Tilburg University, working with Professor Jaap Paauwe.
 Elaine was involved in numerous research projects (including a SHRM Foundation-funded project looking at employee engagement), authoring publications, teaching graduate students, mentoring doctoral students, and conducting executive development activities.
 Elaine was the organizer of the 2007 5th International Conference of the Dutch HRM Network held at Tilburg University.

 2004-2006: After completing her Ph.D., Elaine joined Erasmus University Rotterdam in the Netherlands where she was the lead researcher on an international HR Excellence project: The Global HR Research Alliance.
 This project was aimed at establishing the practices and mechanisms that generate/improve HRM effectiveness in multinational companies.
 Sponsored by the Sanyo Corporation, the research involved in-depth case studies among selected multinationals in Asia, USA, UK, and mainland Europe, along with a global web-based survey.
 From 2004-2009, Elaine also collaborated with Professor Veronica Hope-Hailey and colleagues in the Change Management Consortium, during which time she was a Visiting Research Fellow at the University of Bath (UK).

 1998-2002: Elaine joined Cranfield School of Management as a Research Officer in the Research Centre for European Human Resource Management, headed by Professor Chris Brewster.
 Her main role was as a researcher in the CRANET international comparative HRM research project.
 She is currently the US-representative for CRANET at Penn State.